 Rules

-For rules, the current translated rules as of November 2024 are available here:
+For rules, the current translated rules are available here:

 (Click to open in new tab)

 Answers subject to change when updated official translation is released.
 Check Saikouisen-usa.com for updates.
 Read this, and understand it.
-Take particular care to learn the initial seating method, what constitutes the different levels of Chombos, how to call tiles, all the Yaku (note that none are double Yakuman) and the process at the end of a hand to confirm scoring for wins and exhaustive draws.
+Take particular care to learn the initial seating method, what constitutes the different levels of Chombos, how to call tiles, all the Yaku (note that none are double Yakuman, and that Little Four Winds and Big Four Winds are instead combined and named differently) and the process at the end of a hand to confirm scoring for wins and exhaustive draws.

-In addition, Go to the official Saikouisen website, About > Rules ( https://saikouisen.com/about/rules/ ), and memorize the block of basic settings.
-As of November 2024, those settings are:
+In addition, Go to the official Saikouisen USA website, About > Rules ( https://www.saikouisen-usa.com/rules ), and memorize the block of basic settings.
+As of January 2026, those settings are:

 - Ari Ari rules: Kuitan and Atozuke are ON